 You live in South Africa.
 You are trying to improve your life and the lives of your family.
 Owning and running your own guest house would be a way to work towards a better life and would also empower you to be free of having to do a low-paying job for someone else.
 You could learn and grow your life while building something that you could be proud of.
 And you know you would really love to host wonderful guests from South Africa and from around the world!

-These are two scenarios taken from years of visiting guest houses around the world, helping owners, speaking with guests, and through this web site, communicating with nearly 100 different people interested in running a guest house, or already doing so.
+These are two scenarios taken from years of visiting guest houses around the world, helping owners, speaking with guests, and through this web site, communicating with over 100 different people interested in running a guest house, or already doing so.
 This web resource is the result of my research.
 As a marketing professor for 25 years, I was fascinated by how successful hospitality businesses market themselves.
 I wrote and published case studies of some interesting ones.
-And rather than leaving my findings on how to run a successful Gues house gathering dust, I am sharing them here in the hope that it will help others interested in starting their own guest house or those wanting to do so in a more profitable manner.
+And rather than leaving my findings on how to run a successful guest house gathering dust, I am sharing them here in the hope that it will help others interested in starting their own guest house or those wanting to do so in a more profitable manner.
 Can you add your own thoughts and wisdom?
 Please contact me!

 Why a "Guest House"?